 - 1 cyclical industry. - 2 It's a -- it's an opportunity that we have for - 3 federal support through the Economic Development - 4 Administration that we may not have after this - 5 year. - 6 EDA funds economic development work in the - 7 stressed communities.
 St. Johns County is - 8 typically not distressed.
 We're never on their - 9 eligibility list for any of their programs, with - 10 the exception of the -- what's happened in the past - 11 year makes us eligible.
-It's a competitive grant. - We've been -- we've priced it in the range of - 13 \$250,000 to \$300,000 based on what other such - 14 industry regional cluster studies have happened. - This would be more focused.
-It would involve - bringing on a -- a contractor who is extremely - knowledgeable and works within the aerospace - industry, and that specialist would work through - 19 the project with a steering group that would - 20 include our economic development partners locally - and include, we would hope and expect, - 22 Northrop Grumman participation in that steering - group because they figure very importantly. - 24 Northrop Grumman has -- is a -- has a huge - dependence on supplier chain support for what they do here, but they say that most of their suppliers 1 2 are out of state up in the northeast part of the 3 country.
+It's a competitive grant. - 12 We've been -- we've priced it in the range of - 13 \$250,000 to \$300,000 based on what other such - 14 industry regional cluster studies have happened. - 15 This would be more focused.
+It would involve - bringing on a -- a contractor who is extremely - 17 knowledgeable and works within the aerospace - industry, and that specialist would work through - 19 the project with a steering group that would - 20 include our economic development partners locally - and include, we would hope and expect, - 22 Northrop Grumman participation in that steering - group because they figure very importantly. - 24 Northrop Grumman has -- is a -- has a huge - dependence on supplier chain support for what they

-- Within that extensive supplier chain, part of this growth here could be the relocation -- I take that back.
+Within that extensive supplier chain, part of this growth here could be the relocation -- I take that back.
 We don't use that word with this agency.
-It could be expansion of certain suppliers to collocate here based on the obvious benefit of being in close proximity to the primary activity. - 10 So, we are not -- the proposed -- or today is a brief.
-It's -- the next step, if there is 11 12 interest in moving forward with this would be a 13 full-blown application that would be brought back to this board next month for authorization to 14 15 submit. - I'm sure I left things out.
-Again, I've been working with staff, Carol and Ed, and we've had -we've had two phone conferences with the Economic Development Administration. - CHAIRMAN MAGUIRE: You've obviously talked 21 with Ed about this.
-Do you see any negative or 2.2 downside to this? - 2.3 MR. WUELLNER: None at all. - 2.4 MS. GREEN: Does it require another person, a 25 salaried person?
+It could be expansion of certain suppliers to collocate here based on the obvious benefit of being in close proximity to the primary activity.

+So, we are not -- the proposed -- or today is a brief.
+It's -- the next step, if there is interest in moving forward with this would be a full-blown application that would be brought back to this board next month for authorization to submit.

+I'm sure I left things out.
+Again, I've been working with staff, Carol and Ed, and we've had -- we've had two phone conferences with the Economic Development Administration.

+CHAIRMAN MAGUIRE: You've obviously talked with Ed about this.
+Do you see any negative or downside to this?

+MR. WUELLNER: None at all.

+MS. GREEN: Does it require another person, a salaried person?
 Because Mr. Olson said bringing

 '''

 somebody on full time to work with the steering

 1

 2.

 committee.

 3

 MR. WUELLNER: It's a selection -- it's a

 consultant contract.

 5

 And to your earlier question, this is not --

 this is specialized economic development work.

 7

 This is not something we would award to an

 engineering company.
 This is highly specialized

 work.
 So a separate selection process or

-9
+solicitation and award process would go on for this

 10

-solicitation and award process would go on for this

 kind of a consultant --

 11

 12

 MS. GREEN: Okay.

 MR. WUELLNER: -- should we be successful with

 13

 14

 a grant.

 MS. GREEN: Well, that's what I meant.
 So

 15

+we're trying to get 250 or 300, and then how much

 16

-we're trying to get 250 or 300, and then how much
+would we be spending to deal with the --

 17

-would we be spending to deal with the --

 18

 MR. WUELLNER: We have --

 19

 MS. GREEN: -- new engineering or new --

+20

+MR. WUELLNER: We have no internal costs other

+21

+than whatever match might be required ultimately in

+22

+the application.
+Which frankly, I think we -- we

+2.3

+have some potential other outside sources to help

 '''